Alfresco/tutorials/docs/api-tutorial/contractManaging.md

 ## Searching Contracts

-Lastly let’s take a look at the search API of Alfresco, it has loads of customizable aspects to make the search for content as various as possible, but we will only cover the very basics here.
-[You can learn more about the search API here](https://api-explorer.alfresco.com/api-explorer/#!/search/search).
+Lastly let’s take a look at the search API of Alfresco.
+This API gives you access to the Alfresco search engine, letting you customize almost every aspect of your query as well as tailor the response body to your needs as will be demonstrated below.
+You can learn more about the search API and explore different fields to make your request as specific as possible [here](https://api-explorer.alfresco.com/api-explorer/#!/search/search).
+We encourage you to take a look at the possibilities the search API offers and construct your own custom request and expiriment with what you can do.

 The `Search for Employee Contract` request will return the contract you created earlier as it looks for every node having the type `ct:contract` and narrowing it further down to the name of the employee it concerns.
 Also it will cut certain fields from the response body so that only the ID, name and node type of the contract are left as well as its properties.